jacksontcb-collab/BINARY_SEARCH_GAME/README.md

 ## Problem Breakdown & Computational Thinking (You can add a flowchart and write the
 four pillars of computational thinking briefly in bullets)

+Decomposition
+- Split the game into steps: choose a range, pick a midpoint, compare, then adjust the range.

+Pattern Recognition
+-Notice that each guess cuts the search space in half.

+Abstraction
+-Ignore exact values and focus only on whether the target is higher, lower, or equal to the midpoint.

+Algorithm Design
+-Follow repeated steps: find midpoint, guess, update range, repeat until the number is found.

 ## Steps to Run
 Click the hugging face link and open the page